 Ulcerative colitis flare-ups: 5 tips to manage them

-Ulcerative colitis flare-ups are unwelcome.
-Changes in your diet and lifestyle may help control your symptoms and lengthen the time between flare-ups.By Mayo Clinic Staff
+Diet and lifestyle changes may help control ulcerative colitis symptoms and lengthen the time between flare-ups.By Mayo Clinic Staff

 - Eat small meals.
 Who says you have to have three square meals every day?
 You may feel better if you eat five or six small meals a day.
 Just be sure to plan small, healthy, balanced meals, rather than snacking without thinking throughout the day.